dret/webconcepts/concepts/http-header/PEP.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/PEP"
 title:         "HTTP Header Field: PEP"
+concept-name:  HTTP Header Field
+concept-value: PEP
 description: "PEP end-to-end declarations must be transmitted to the ultimate recipient of the declaration.
 The PEP header field is an end-to-end header field."
 ---